Working together to end plastic pollution

 Be the change...

+Plastic Free Swindon is a campaign to help end plastic pollution.
 We are part of Friends of the Earth and the global Break Free From Plastic movement.
 We are working towards a system of zero waste; good for local economies, the environment, people and animals.
-Recycling plastic, waste incineration, and landfill are unhealthy, polluting and destructive.
+Our current system, of plastic recycling, waste incineration, and landfill, is unhealthy, polluting, destructive, and expensive compared to zero waste.
 See the 'about' section and the library for further info.

-Scientists around the world collaborate to urge governments to use reusable PPE.
+Plastic harbours pathogens / causes disease.
+Hence prominent scientists around the world have urged governments to use reusable PPE.
 Globally we have been using 129 billion masks and 65 billion gloves per month since the start of the pandemic.
+How much disease has that caused?
 This vital info is addressed in the Summer of Refills campaign. and in the COVID-19 section of the library.